scvalex/Super-Max/docs/scraps.md

                  it as a staff-type weapon;
   - Nigel :: it's an umbrella, a weather-controlling umbrella; it's various attacks are electric-themed;
+  - Beatrice :: it's battle-axe: cold, hard and unforgiving; in other words, just like my ex;

 Relics
 ------